 One frequent question often asked is what the difference between steeped tea and brewed tea.
 The answer is quite simple: brewed tea and steeped teas are the same.

 Actually, brewing is the act of making your cup of tea, while steeping is the actual process.
+As long as you make good tea it won’t really matter which word you use.

 To simplify things a bit, let’s take a quick look at a few keywords you’ll come across on most boxes/bags of tea: